 The programs are generally available at the community college level.
 However, in the case of Dallas County Promise, Promise Scholars (as students in the program are called) can also start out at a four-year partner college.

-Below are last-dollar scholarship programs that offer free community college and more:
+Here are three programs in Texas that offer free community college:

 1. Dallas County Promise (Dallas)